Did you know Juneteenth’s origins happened here in Texas, specifically four hours southeast of San Antonio in Galveston Bay?

 What is Juneteenth?

-The Emancipation Proclamation became law on January 1, 1863, its news took two years to spread to Texas.
-It wasn’t until June 19, 1865 when Union troops arrived in Galveston Bay, the remaining 250,000 enslaved population was liberated.
+The Emancipation Proclamation became law on Jan.
+1, 1863, but the news took two years to spread to Texas.
+It wasn’t until June 19, 1865 when Union troops arrived in Galveston Bay, where the remaining 250,000 enslaved people were liberated.

 In 1979, the state of Texas began to recognize Juneteenth as a holiday, while the City of San Antonio adopted the holiday in 2021.